xan105/node-powertoast/README.md

 <img src="https://github.com/xan105/node-powertoast/raw/master/screenshot/btn-icon.png">
 </p>

-  You can add additional context menu actions (Anniversary Update) to the existing context menu that appears when the user right clicks your toast from within Action Center by using `contextMenu: true`.<br />
+  You can add additional context menu actions (Anniversary Update) to the existing context menu that appears when the user right clicks your toast from within notification center by using `contextMenu: true`.<br />
-This menu only appears when right clicked from Action Center.
+This menu only appears when right clicked from notification center.
 It does not appear when right clicking a toast popup banner.
 Anniversary Update and up, on older version these additional context menu actions will simply appear as normal buttons on your toast.
 Additional context menu items contribute to the total limit of 5 buttons on a toast.